Salmon: a group of fish, most sought after are Pacific salmon, of

 seafood are called shellfish.
 Mollusks include clams, oysters, mussels,

 conch, snails and scallops.
-Crustaceans include shrimp, crabs, lobster
+Crustaceans include Shrimp, Crab, Lobsters, lobster

 and crawfish.
 Squid and octopus are generally considered shellfish as